Homemade Vanilla Buttercream Frosting

 How to Make Vanilla Buttercream Frosting

 The process for making homemade vanilla buttercream is very simple.
-Start with room temperature butter and beat it in a stand mixer or with a hand mixer until it is fluffy.
-Then, gradually add in your powdered sugar and finally the vanilla.
+Start with room temperature butter and beat it in a stand mixer or with a hand mixer until it is light in color and fluffy in texture.
+Then, gradually add in powdered sugar and finally the vanilla and salt.

-I prefer a ratio of 1:1 butter to sugar for a less sweet buttercream with more butter flavor.
-I find that this ratio does not require any milk to thin it out.
-However, if you opt for a more sweet buttercream then you might need to add a few tablespoons of milk or cream to thin out the texture.
+I prefer a ratio of 1:2.5 butter to sugar for a sweet buttercream but that isn’t overly sweet.
+This ratio of buttercream usually requires a few tablespoons of milk or cream to thin it out and smooth out the texture.

 Tips, Tricks, & Techniques

-- It is essential that your butter is at a cool room temperature to make the best buttercream.
+- It is essential that the butter is at room temperature to make the best buttercream.
 If your butter is too cold or too warm, it will not cream together properly with the sugar.
-You want your butter to be soft but not greasy looking or starting to melt.
+You want the butter to be soft but not greasy looking or starting to melt.

-- If you want a buttercream that is lighter in texture, use your whisk attachment instead of your paddle attachment, and beat on high for a longer period of time.
+- If you want a buttercream that is lighter in texture, use the whisk attachment instead of the paddle attachment and beat on high for a longer period of time.
 This will beat air into the buttercream for a more whipped cream texture.

 Vanilla Buttercream Frosting

-This simple homemade vanilla buttercream is easy to make and results in a silky smooth frosting that is easy to pipe.
+This simple homemade vanilla buttercream results in a silky smooth frosting that is easy to pipe.
 This style of buttercream is known as American buttercream and is the easiest type to make.
-It is also sometimes referred to as decorators buttercream or crusting buttercream because of the slight crust that forms when it is exposed to air.
+Use to frost cakes and cupcakes!

 Ingredients